List of BC Ferries accidents and incidents: Spirit of Vancouver Island

-On September 14, 2000, Spirit of Vancouver Island collided with the 9.72 m Star Ruby while attempting to overtake the vessel in a narrow channel.
+On September 14, 2000, the Spirit of Vancouver Island collided with the 9.72 m Star Ruby while attempting to overtake the vessel in a narrow channel.
 The collision occurred approximately 1 km from the Swartz Bay Terminal, from which the ferry had departed.
-Spirit of Vancouver Island struck Star Ruby on its port side, causing the pleasure craft to flip over and eventually right itself, though swamped and heavily damaged.
+The Spirit of Vancouver Island struck the Star Ruby on its port side, causing the pleasure craft to flip over and eventually right itself, though swamped and heavily damaged.
 According to the accident report, the pleasure craft ignored warning blasts from the approaching ferry and made a sharp turn towards the ferry just prior to impact.
-Both individuals aboard Star Ruby later died as a result of injuries sustained by the collision.
+Both individuals aboard the Star Ruby later died as a result of injuries sustained by the collision.

-On July 21, 2003, Spirit of Vancouver Island collided with the dock at Swartz Bay.
+On July 21, 2003, the Spirit of Vancouver Island collided with the dock at Swartz Bay.
 Four passengers suffered minor injuries.
 The accident caused tens of thousands of dollars of damage to the dock and the ship.

-On October 9, 2009, a standby generator on Spirit of Vancouver Island caught fire on an early morning sailing out of Swartz Bay Terminal.
+On October 9, 2009, a standby generator onboard the Spirit of Vancouver Island caught fire on an early morning sailing out of Swartz Bay Terminal.
 No one was injured in the incident, but it caused major delays in the ferry system because of the already large volume of traffic for Thanksgiving weekend.
 Eight sailings were cancelled that day, and the ship remained out of service for the weekend.

 On August 31, 2018, two crew members were injured during an early morning safety drill at Swartz Bay ferry terminal when the ship's davit malfunctioned, causing a rescue boat to flip, dropping the two occupants into the water.
 The coxswain fell about 14 m, but the bowman held on while the boat continued to descend, reducing the fall to about 2 m.